Muar State Railway: Operation and decline

 The Muar State Railway was financially successful due largely to high demand.
-In 1915, income for the MSR reached $ 86,701.92 compared to an expenditure of $ 63,216.77.
+In 1915, income for the MSR reached $ 86,701.92 compared to an expenditure of $63,216.77.

 Numerous factors were attributed to the increase in demand.
 As the MSR was operational during its early years, the growth of economic activities in Muar, coupled with a cessation of sea transport, fueled demands for MSR's train services.
 In addition, the MSR's decision to utilise train sets accommodating both freights and passengers helped improve frequency of services and maximised each locomotive's potential.
 By the time the MSR was extended to Sungai Pulai in 1894, the MSR train ran five times a day.

 The MSR suffered several technical difficulties throughout its service.
 In its later years, it became known soft ground under the line left parts of the MSR line vulnerable to collapse, resulting in the need to pile the ground each time a train passed through the areas and contributing to the line's increasing expenditure.

 By the 1920s, profitability of the MSR declined as the MSR's rolling stock were aging while maintenance costs on the railway and stations were increasing.
-The MSR also faced competition from newly introduced road transport: Jalan Abdul Rahman, a road between Bandar Maharani and Parit Jawa, opened in 1925 and rendered the MSR redundant.
+The MSR also faced competition from newly introduced road transport: Jalan Abdul Rahman, currently Jalan Temenggong Ahmad, a road between Bandar Maharani and Parit Jawa, opened in 1925 and rendered the MSR redundant.
 Lagging behind road-based vehicles, the MSR finally ceased operation in 1929.